qupa-project/qupa-lang.github.io/p/LangRef.md

 # Abstract
 # Introduction

+Note that spacing in the syntax examples are optional.
+As long as white space doesn't interfer with a string, or a namespace.
+White space is completely ignored.

 # Comment
 Comments are sections of code which are purely for the aid of the programmer, and are ignored at the interpretation stage.